The Big C

 This intravenous method of administering medication has proven useful for many patients in chemotherapy, as well as those receiving certain blood products, antibiotics, injections, central line care and immunotherapies.
 However, because an infusion therapy session can last up to several hours, UAB’s new, 84-chair infusion therapy clinic space was designed to give patients and their families more privacy and to make their experience more comfortable and convenient during their infusion therapy sessions.

-In 2021, physicians from UAB Medicine, the UAB Heersink School of Medicine and the O’Neal Comprehensive Cancer Center at UAB also launched a new Hepatic Artery Infusion Pump Program to offer more treatment options to patients with colon or rectal cancer that has spread to the liver.
+In 2021, physicians from UAB Medicine, the UAB Heersink School of Medicine and the UAB O’Neal Comprehensive Cancer Center also launched a new Hepatic Artery Infusion Pump Program to offer more treatment options to patients with colon or rectal cancer that has spread to the liver.
 The HAIP Program is the only program of its type in Alabama and allows UAB to offer this high-dose chemotherapy infusion treatment to patients whose cancer has become inoperable.

 Using this mechanism of chemotherapy treatment, surgeons insert an infusion pump roughly the size of a hockey puck underneath the patient’s skin and connect the pump to the patient’s hepatic artery using a small catheter.
 Administering chemotherapy through the infusion pump may help reduce the size and spread of a liver tumor, which could make surgical removal of the tumor more effective in the future, but if the liver tumor cannot be removed by surgery, the chemotherapy medications that are delivered by the infusion pump could still extend the lives of these cancer patients.